yay! my turn. Thanks Kel!

 Note: Your mesh pattern should look like this when pulled tight:

-ing the same way.
+All the diagonals are going the same way.
 If you find you have a row with the diagonals criss crossing over each other, then you need to go back and fix ;)

 You will find that there is a different definite way in which the stitches sit on your needle (and the way in which they are knit together) for each of the 2 rows and you will learn to recognise how each row behaves as you knit it, and so should be able to pick up any errors quickly.